avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 Sidenote: we can use another helper, {func}`.placeRectOutline`, to visualize the (X,Z)-rectangle of the build area.
-We won't include this in any further examples, but if you're ever confused about where the build area is, you can it in.
+We won't include this in any further examples, but if you're ever confused about where the build area is, you can add it in.

 ```{code-block} python
 :emphasize-lines: 2,8